Children’s Programs

 Joy, Hopes & Dreams

-Joy, Hopes & Dreams offers a stellar lineup of engaging, fun activities to the wonderful school-age youngsters we serve.
-Sadly, many children from families facing homelessness or severe economic hardship don’t have access to help with schoolwork and tutoring; classes in music and the other arts; team sports; or horizon-expanding outings.
+Joy, Hopes & Dreams (JHD) offers a stellar lineup of engaging, fun activities to the wonderful school-age youngsters we serve.
+Unfortunately, many children from families facing homelessness or severe economic hardship don’t always have the means or proper access to help with schoolwork, computer classes, and tutoring; classes in music and the other arts; team sports; or horizon-expanding outings.

 But the Joy, Hopes & Dreams staff and volunteers work hard to make sure they do!
-The program offers an after-school and weekend schedule that works to meet the educational and emotional needs of the children involved.
-We understand that academic success is vital to the children’s futures, so tutoring is provided three nights a week.
-After-school programs are offered almost every day of the week.
-Volunteers, who frequently become friends and mentors, staff the sessions.
-Dinner is served, and after the study sessions, the children socialize with each other.
-We emphasize reading skills and provide a reading specialist.
+The program offers an after-school and weekend schedule that works to meet the educational and emotional needs of all the children involved.
+Understanding that academic success is vital to the children’s futures, tutoring is provided three nights a week along with a Computer Coding class where homework, computers, and other academic tasks are all on the regular agenda.
+Volunteers, who frequently become friends and mentors, help JHD staff with almost all of the sessions.
+Dinner is served, and after the study sessions, the children socialize with each other and the tutors, have snack, and often play games together.

 Children’s Champion

-From these observations, the Children’s Champion staff formulates a case plan for the child, including goals for healthcare, mental health and school/educational success.
-For most of these children and mothers, it is the first time they have been seen by any sort of social service provider.
+From these observations, the Children’s Champion staff formulates a case plan for the child, including goals for healthcare, mental health, and school/educational success.
+For most of these children and parents, it is the first time they have been seen by any sort of social service provider.
 Finally, these children receive whatever remedial services they need, from dental care to assistance with more serious issues such as profound hearing loss or autism, either through an appropriate HomeFront program or with a community-based provider.
-Even as we are acting as the child’s advocate, we are training the mothers, through our coaching and by modeling appropriate behavior, to become advocates for their children in future.
-Also strengthening the mother-child bond, the Children’s Champion program staff conducts numerous on-site parenting classes using an evidence-based curriculum the team has modified to meet the particular needs of this population.
+Even as we are acting as the child’s advocate, we are training the parents, through our coaching and by modeling appropriate behavior, to become advocates for their children in future.
+Also strengthening the parent – child bond, the Children’s Champion program staff conducts numerous on-site parenting classes using an evidence-based curriculum the team has modified to meet the particular needs of this population.

-The “work” that the Children’s Champion staff does for and with these homeless children is woven throughout the entire fabric of their days—and very often does not look like “work” at all!
-Children mired in poverty long simply to be children: happy, secure and with dreams for their tomorrows.
+The “work” that the Children’s Champion staff does for and with these children is woven throughout the entire fabric of their days—and very often does not look like “work” at all!
+Children impacted by poverty long simply to be children: happy, secure and with dreams for their tomorrows.
 Our Children’s Champion program makes sure these children have the sorts of positive, life-enriching experiences—and joy—every child should have.
-While many of these activities, on-site at the FPC and off-site, show children simply enjoying childhood, these activities are critically needed for their positive development, offering educational remediation, socialization and a sense of acceptance and security to children who have experienced enormous trauma and deprivation.
+While many of these activities, on-site at the Family Preservation Center and off-site, show children simply enjoying childhood, these activities are critically needed for their positive development, offering educational remediation, socialization and a sense of acceptance and security to children who have experienced significant trauma.

 Atkinson Child Development Center